shanxt/Presentations/WFHTipsAndTricks/ThingsToDo.md

 These are just a list of things we can do for the next few weeks to keep ourselves occupied, as well as to give ourselves a break from work - office and house work.

+Everything marked with :boy::girl: is something children can do as well.

 ## Exercise ##
 Exercise is critical for physical as well as mental well-being.
 Decide on any regime, but do continue with it.
 Two suggestions here: